|Delivery Type||Delivery length / details|

 4. Analyze and critique the assumptions underpinning reports and opinions appearing in the media.

 This module provides an opportunity to reflect critically upon developments in international politics in real time.
-The curriculum is unique because it is necessarily determined by world events as reported in the media.
+The curriculum is unique because it is necessarily determined by political domestic and world events as reported in the media.
 The focus is on news and opinions that appear from week to week during the course of the semester, and students develop their skills as researchers, critical thinkers, presenters and writers while becoming more media-aware.
-Lectures demonstrate the ways in which a variety of academic researchers and public intellectuals respond to world events, and in-depth workshops support the development of skills to be assessed in the module.
+Lectures demonstrate the ways in which a variety of academic researchers and public intellectuals respond to world events, and in-depth seminars and other formats support the development of skills to be assessed in the module and provide students with crucial employability skills (e.g. writing of media opinion articles, policy briefing papers).

 |Skills Type||Skills details|